meekostuff/meeko-panner/README.md

 - Having said that, if something fails you can usually just refresh the page (and run meeko-panner again).

-- The speed and functionality of **meeko-panner** is limited primarily by the site it is running on.
+- The speed of **meeko-panner** is limited primarily by the site it is running on.

 TODO